captivationsoftware/react-sticky/README.md

 ```

-When the "stickiness" becomes activated, the `isSticky` and `style` arguments to the sticky function
+When the "stickiness" becomes activated, the arguments to the sticky function
 are modified.
 Similarly, when deactivated, the arguments are once again restored accordingly.

 ### `<StickyContainer />` Props